Iron rich foods for baby led weaning

 Can Baby-led Weaners get enough iron?

 Is it even possible to get adequate amounts of iron when using BLW?
 To find out, the Baby-led Introduction to Starting SolidS (BLISS) study looked at this.
-Two hundred families from New Zealand were split into either the BLISS group (started solids via BLW with education and support on how to do it safely) and the control group.
+Two hundred families from New Zealand were split into either the BLISS group compared to a control group.

 BLISS babies were taught to avoid choking, growth faltering and how to get enough iron-rich foods when self-feeding.
 They were encouraged to offer at each meal: